benjgmin/FlightCard/README.md

 Weather from the [NOAA Aviation Weather Center](https://aviationweather.gov/data/api/).
 Airport diagrams from the FAA digital Terminal Procedures Publication.

 For situational awareness only.
 Not a substitute for an official weather briefing.

-## About

-Built by Ben Eccles, commercial pilot student at Embry-Riddle Aeronautical University, instrument rated.